 Nine years ago, I didn’t dare to imagine him as such the creative, determined yet sensitive, boy he is now.
 Back then, I’d already been on hospital bed rest since 31 weeks of my pregnancy with him.
 For reasons still unknown, my water decided to break early, but I did not go into labor.
 I was a wreck being checked into first our local emergency room, then being transferred by ambulance to our city’s hospital with the top-rated NICU, Good Samaritan.
 I couldn’t help feel guilty somehow, thinking I’d done something to cause this potential harm to our baby boy.
 The two weeks on bed rest in the hospital were challenging for me, though when thinking of some of the soon-to-be-moms on my wing who’d been there since as early as 24 weeks gestation, ours was a lower-risk story.

-Caleb came out tiny and screaming, 7 weeks early, weighing in at 4 pounds, 5 ounces.
+Caleb came out tiny and screaming, 7 weeks early, weighing just 4 pounds, 5 ounces.
 So tiny in comparison to the baby I’d assumed I’d deliver.
 But now here we are, 9 years later, and he is over 95th percentile for both his height and weight.
-He’s on the swim team, is obsessed with legos and gets lost with them in his imagination for hours at a time, and is an avid Star Wars and Minion fan.
+He’s on the swim team, is obsessed with Legos and gets lost with them in his imagination for hours at a time, and is an avid Star Wars and Minion fan.
 We are so proud of him, especially of the student he is now becoming during his third grade year.

 I try not to overly brag about my children on here, but I figure on birthdays I can get away with it.
 So about these pancakes.
 Caleb specifically asked if I was going to make him a special birthday breakfast.
 He requested cheesy eggs, but I got to thinking about pancakes and remembering the other versions of birthday pancakes I’d been liking on Pinterest.
 They were all super-cute, but they weren’t any thicker than a typical pancake.
 I really wanted these to look like a birthday cake when stacked, so I wanted them tall.